 |Subordinating conjunctions (as, because etc.)|

-For more advanced users, there are delicacies such as capitalizing prepositions belonging to a phrasal verb.
-If your title is longer than a line, don’t capitalize the first word in the new line (unless you would capitalize it anyway.)
+For more advanced users, there are delicacies such as using captial letters for prepositions belonging to a phrasal verb.
+If part of the title is longer than a line, don’t capitalize the first word in the new line (unless you would capitalize it anyway.)
 It is also increasingly common, less so for books but more for journals, blogs and other publications to use sentence case for titles: with sentence case, only the first letter is capitalized.

 We have two good news, however.
 The first one is that these rules are well known to any document editor software or app: even Google Docs can handle title case with a helpful add-on.
 You Just Have to Select the Text You Would Like to Capitalize, and Click “Title Case” in Your Editor.